Ben, çayır gezgini.

 who knows.

-Morning now falls a little later.
+Morning now comes a little later.

 At the foot of the old stone wall,